 Dominating the riverside, the first castle in Inverness on the site of the present Victorian building (1835) was in the 12th century and over the centuries was replaced by newer versions.
-Until 2020, it housed the Sheriff's Court, but it is now going to be developed as a major tourist attraction with museum, galleries, shops, etc. which will open in a few years.
-The viewpoint at the top of the castle tower (95 steps to the top) has magnificent views over the city.
+Until 2020, it housed the Sheriff's Court, but it is now going to be developed as a major tourist attraction with museum, galleries, shops, etc. which will open in 2025.
+The viewpoint at the top of the castle tower is currently closed.

 Urquhart Castle (Historic Scotland) overlooking Loch Ness is 25 minutes drive from Inverness on the A82 Fort William road.
 Now a ruin, there was a fort on this strategic site as long ago as the 12th century.
 The stone castle was built and added to over many years before being blown up after the Jacobite Uprising of 1689.
 There is a very interesting Visitor Centre with exhibits, a film, café and shop.

 Brodie Castle (National Trust for Scotland) is just off the A96 Aberdeen road about 8 miles beyond Nairn and 40 minutes drive from Inverness.
 Brodie is a very large fortified house in wooded ground, which are beautiful in spring with thousands of daffodils blooming.
 The grounds are free to explore all year round.
+The castle is open on a seasonal basis.
 There is a new Playful garden for children (admission charge).